mhaugrud/msumcspy/_sources/ClassesBasics/Glossary.rst

         A function that is defined inside a class definition and is invoked on instances of that class.

+    mutator
+        A method that changes the state of an object.
+It alters one or more attributes of an existing object.
+A well designed mutator ensures the attributes never get set to illegal values.

     object
         A compound data type that is often used to model a thing or concept in the real world.
 It bundles together the data and the operations that are relevant for that kind of data.
 Instance and object are used interchangeably.

+    object-oriented language
+        A language that provides features, such as user-defined classes and inheritance, that facilitate object-oriented programming.

     object-oriented programming
         A powerful style of programming in which data and the operations that manipulate it are organized into classes and methods.

-    object-oriented language
-        A language that provides features, such as user-defined classes and inheritance, that facilitate object-oriented programming.